CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

    ![](../media/Lab-01/query-editor-1-1.png)

-1. Now search for SQL Server Management Studio 20 and click on it to open.
+1. Now click on windows button and search for SQL Server Management Studio 20 and click on it to open.

 1. In the Connect to Server pane, log in to the SQL Server using the credentials below, and click **Connect (5)** :